Last updated: May 4, 2026

 - Major rule: Your parent usually must meet both care-need rules and financial rules.

-- Realistic obstacle: Approval can take weeks or months, and some waiver programs have waitlists.
+- Realistic obstacle: Approval can take weeks or months.
+Some waiver programs have waitlists.

 - Useful fact: Many states let an adult child be paid.
-Spouse rules are much more restricted and vary sharply by state.
+Spouse rules are much more limited and vary sharply.

-- Best next step: Call your local aging office through the Eldercare Locator and ask for the exact home-care program that allows family caregiver pay in your state.
+- Best next step: Call your local aging office and ask for the exact home-care program that allows family caregiver pay in your state.

 Who qualifies

-There is no single national rule, but most paid family caregiver programs look for the same basic things.
+There is no single national rule.
+Most paid family caregiver programs look for the same basic things.

-- Your parent needs hands-on help or supervision: bathing, dressing, moving safely, eating, toileting, or help because of dementia or another disabling condition.
+- Your parent needs hands-on help or supervision: This may include bathing, dressing, walking, eating, toileting, taking medicine safely, or staying safe because of dementia.

-- Your parent is financially eligible for the program: for Medicaid, income and asset rules vary by state and by whether the program is regular Medicaid, a home-care waiver, or a managed care long-term care program.
+- Your parent is financially eligible: For Medicaid, income and asset rules vary by state.
+They can also vary by regular Medicaid, a home-care waiver, or managed long-term care.

-- The program allows a family worker: adult children are often allowed; spouses are more limited; some programs bar legally responsible relatives and some do not.
+- The program allows a family worker: Adult children are often allowed.
+Spouses are more limited.
+Some programs bar legally responsible relatives.
+Others may allow them for certain services.

-- The care is delivered at home or in the community: these programs are designed to keep older adults out of nursing homes when safe home care is possible.
+- The care is at home or in the community: These programs are meant to help older adults avoid nursing home placement when safe home care is possible.

-If your parent is not on Medicaid yet, do not assume that means “no.” Some states offer regular Medicaid personal care with no waiver waitlist, and some people qualify after a spend-down, trust, or other state-specific pathway.
-Because that part is very case-specific, ask the local aging office or Medicaid office before making financial moves on your own.
+If your parent is not on Medicaid yet, do not assume the answer is “no.” Some states offer regular Medicaid personal care with no waiver waitlist.
+Some people qualify after a spend-down, trust, or other state-specific pathway.
+That part is case-specific, so ask the local aging office or Medicaid office before making money moves on your own.

 Best assistance programs for seniors